 - 1 teaspoon salt

-- Very slowly drizzle in 1/2 cup of heavy cream while stirring.
-Since the heavy cream is colder than the caramel, the mixture will rapidly bubble when added.
-Allow the mixture to boil for 1 minute.
+- Very slowly stir in 1/2 cup of heavy cream.
+Since the heavy cream is colder than the hot caramel, the mixture will rapidly bubble when added.
+After all the heavy cream has been added, stop stirring and allow to boil for 1 minute.
 It will rise in the pan as it boils.

-- Remove from heat and stir in 1 teaspoon of salt.
+- Remove from heat and stir in the salt.
 Allow to slightly cool down before using.
 Caramel thickens as it cools.

 - Make Ahead & Freezing Instructions: You can make this caramel in advance.
 Make sure it is covered tightly and store it for up to 1 month in the refrigerator.
 Warm the caramel up for a few seconds before using in a recipe.
 This caramel is OK at room temperature for a day if you’re traveling or gifting it.
 You can freeze the salted caramel, too.
 Freeze in an airtight container for up to 3 months.
 Thaw in the refrigerator or at room temperature, then warm up before using.